 Your doctor will insert a lubricated tool called a speculum into your vagina.
 The speculum gently spreads apart the vaginal walls.
 This allows your doctor to see the inside of the vagina and the cervix.

-Samples of fluid inside the vagina are then collected with a swab or wooden stick.
+Samples of fluid inside the vagina are then collected with a swab.

 How It Feels

 You may feel some discomfort when the speculum is put in, especially if your vagina is irritated and tender.

 There is little chance of having a problem from a bacterial vaginosis test.

 There is no abnormal discharge in the vagina.

 A wet mount does not show clue cells or large numbers of bacteria that cause bacterial vaginosis.